 - Post-traumatic wounds

 What Should I Expect?

 Most dermaPACE treatments take place at your physician’s office or healthcare facility.
-The appointment is scheduled An intake appointment may or may have not been completed ahead of time.
+You can schedule the appointment.
+Complete an intake appointment.
 Regardless, you should expect to answer some basic questions and undergo a physical evaluation prior to the procedure.
 It is a good idea to wear loose-fitting clothing.
-You might be asked to change into a hospital gown.
-You should be in general good health at the time of the appointment.
-You will be asked to sign an informed consent form prior to the treatment.
+Best if you are in general good health at the time of the appointment.
+Sign an informed consent form prior to the treatment.

 Are There Side Effects or Complications of ESWT for woundcare?

-There are minimal risks associated with using the dermaPACE.
+They associate minimal risks with using the dermaPACE.
 It can cause redness, slight bruising or a sensation of tingling and numbness in some cases.
 These side effects are generally short lived and go away on their own.
 There may be in brief increase to the amount of pain that is felt right after the treatment.
 Again, this will go away shortly.

 View our SANUWAVE Mechanism of Action video:

 If you have questions or concerns about the dermaPACE procedure, take the time to talk to your healthcare provider.
-He or she should be able to tell you if dermaPACE procedures can help with your healing.
+He or she can tell you if dermaPACE procedures can help with your healing.
 Our staff has been professionally trained and have extensive, first-hand experience in using dermaPACE.

-DermaPACE is yet to be approved for use on patients with some special medical conditions.
+FDA has not approved DermaPACE yet for use on patients with some special medical conditions.
 This does not mean that it is necessarily dangerous; only that it hasn’t been proven safe.

 PACE procedures have not yet been proven beyond a doubt to be safe and effective for those patients with some preexisting health concerns.
 You should talk to your healthcare provider if you have any of the following medical conditions: